 More importantly, Block's not afraid to mention dead bodies to his son; he doesn't exclude him in that babying way overprotective parents of today might and that puts him squarely in the great dad of the 70s pantheon.
 He even shares his suspicion over Dakota's lies with Tony: "Do we believe her?"
 Block calmly asks when mom lies about the text message she receives while preparing their nightly breakfast.
 "Nope," Tony flatly answers).

 Dakota shows all her anxiety and fear to Tony, while dad Brolin never would; he's even respectful of Tony's action figures and their desire to "eat brains."

-How can a man dilenate such a great and complex dad in such a short scene?
+How can a man convey such a great and complex dad in such a short scene?
 One word: BROLIN!
-He even starts the night off right --in prime doctor mode--until discovering Carmen Electra dead under a sheet, wheeled in by paramedic Joe Bob Briggs.
-From then on he's a dickhead monster, but hey -- his wife proves her infidelity and lying ways, and then even blames Danny's death from self-inflicted gunshot wound on him later on in the night.
+He even starts the nigh at the hospital off right --in prime doctor mode--until discovering Carmen Electra dead under a sheet, wheeled in by paramedic Joe Bob Briggs.
+From then on he's a dickhead monster, but hey -- his wife proves her infidelity and lying ways, and then even blames Tony's death from self-inflicted gunshot wound on him later on in the night --and he was nowhere near them.
 That ain't right!

 Have you heard Brolin is going to play George W. Bush in Oliver Stone's new biopic?
 The mind boggles, the stomach contracts, and the gall rises.
 I may have to avert my eyes, as I always do in Joe's VD slide examination scene.